-- (a) A law school shall publicize and adhere to sound academic standards, including clearly defined standards for good standing, graduation and dismissal. - (b) A law school shall publicize and adhere to due process policies that are fairly and consistently applied a fair process for taking any action that adversely affects the good standing or graduation of a student.
-The process shall include a disclosure of the evidence on which the action would be based, an opportunity for the student to respond, and an opportunity to appeal any adverse decisions related to good standing, graduation or dismissal.
-Except in a case where the law school reasonably believes that immediate action is required, the process shall include timely notice of the impending actions.
-In the case that immediate action is required, the process should include a prompt opportunity to respond and appeal after the action is taken. - (c) A law school shall provide a system of academic advising to students that communicates effectively the school's academic standards and graduation requirements, and that provides guidance regarding course selection and sequencing.
+- (a) A law school shall publicize and adhere to sound academic standards, including clearly defined standards for good standing, graduation and dismissal. - (b) A law school shall publicize and adhere to written due process policies that are fairly and consistently applied for taking any action that adversely affects the good standing or graduation of a student. - (c) A law school shall provide a system of academic advising to students that communicates effectively the school's academic standards and graduation requirements, and that provides guidance regarding course selection and sequencing.
 Academic advising shall provide students with opportunities to plan a program of study consistent with that student's goals.